Julia Jacklin Revealed as Secret Headliner for OK Motels Charlton

 Julia Jacklin has been revealed as the secret headliner for next month’s OK Motels throwdown in Charlton, Victoria.

-The singer will join acts such as Party Dozen, CIVIC, Frente, ENOLA, and the perfectly named Queef Urban in the regional town for the boutique festival in mid-February.
+The Blue Mountains singer-songwriter will join acts such as Party Dozen, CIVIC, Frente, ENOLA and the perfectly named Queef Urban in the regional town for the boutique festival in mid-February.

 Julia Jacklin: ‘Lydia Wears A Cross’

+Jacklin and band will soon head out on the PRE-PLEASURE headline tour, kicking things off in Sydney in late February and playing dates in Brisbane and Melbourne – see all the details over here.

-Conceived as a small ‘dinner and show’ type event back in 2017, OK Motels Charlton has become a unique event on the music calendar – featuring pool parties and Love Songs & Dedications and Devonshire tea and barefoot bowls sessions hosted by the Country Women’s Association.
+Conceived as a small dinner and show event back in 2017, OK Motels has become a unique event on the live music calendar.
+The upcoming Charlton shindig will feature a pool party with DJs spinning “love songs and dedications” and Devonshire tea and barefoot bowls sessions hosted by the Country Women’s Association.

 Check out the full line-up below; tickets are still available and will set you back around $150 for general admission.